 We don’t go to church, we are the church.
 When Jesus frees us, He makes us part of His family.
 We believe that God has created us in such a way that we are only truly healthy when we live life in community.
-Life Groups aren’t just a good idea; they’re our primary instrument through which we see Jesus making us more like Himself.
+Gospel Communities aren’t just a good idea; they’re our primary instrument through which we see Jesus making us more like Himself.

 As C.S Lewis once said, “Our delight is incomplete until it is expressed.”
 God has woven our joy into His mission.
 We believe that found people find people and therefore we desire to generously serve our city by demonstrating and declaring the gospel in our workplaces, universities, schools, neighbourhoods, and networks.
 Mission is not an extra-curricular activity to us, but a lens we see all of our lives through.

 We believe in one God, eternally existing in three equally divine yet distinct Persons.
 This is commonly known as the Holy Trinity: God the Father, Jesus the Son, and God the Holy Spirit.
 God is the Ruler and Creator over all things, perfect in both his love and his holiness, and is therefore worthy of all glory and worship.